Is Bankruptcy The Answer To Student Loan Debt?

 Can the government ask for repayment if I declare bankruptcy?

-Yes, the provincial or federal government may ask you to repay your student loan, but only if the debt is less than 7 years old.
-On the other hand, they can’t collect payment if you’re currently protected under the terms of bankruptcy or consumer proposal
+Yes, the government may still ask you to repay your student loan.
+But only if the debt is less than 7 years old.
+On the other hand, they can’t collect payment if you’re currently protected under the terms of bankruptcy or consumer proposal.

 Can bankruptcy help me clear my student debts?

-If you’ve been out of school for at least 7 years, you can get totally discharged from your student loans by declaring bankruptcy, with no obligations (other than your court duties).
-If your studies ended less than 7 years ago, you can stop making payments during a consumer proposal or bankruptcy, but must start them again after you’re discharged
+If you’ve been out of school for at least 7 years, you can get discharged from your student loans by declaring bankruptcy.
+If your studies ended less than 7 years ago, you can stop making payments during a consumer proposal or bankruptcy.
+However, you must start them again after you’re discharged

 Can I consolidate my student debt in a consumer proposal?